DigitalCreationsLibrary/YouTube-Library/YT1/yt1Page.md

 # CODINGDC Channel Code
 ![](../images/YT1CA.png?raw=true)

-This is where the code of the [YT1 channel](https://www.youtube.com/channel/UCyouN2On4khB5is1RcrR8Hw ) videos is published.
+This is where the code of the [CODINGDC](https://www.youtube.com/channel/UCyouN2On4khB5is1RcrR8Hw) channel videos is published.
 For certain codes, the video is not created yet, but you can find the explanation in the related [website](https://www.aimosta.com) post.

 # [Python ML Code](PYML/PYML.md)
 # [Java Code](JAVAC/JAVAC.md)